digital-codex/jlox/src/main/resources/grammar.md

 ## Lexical Grammar § 1.2

-The lexical grammar is used by the scanner to group characters into tokens. \
+The lexical grammar is used by the lexer to group characters into tokens. \
 Where the syntax is [context free](https://en.wikipedia.org/wiki/Context-free_grammar), the lexical grammar is [regular](https://en.wikipedia.org/wiki/Regular_grammar) - note that \
 there are no recursive rules.